This Christmas🎄, get HUGE discounts for your business - Save up to 30% on all plans! Know More arrow

 Thus, often, paying a premium to enjoy a more secure VoIP phone service can be better than going for the cheapest option.

-Ensure that your VoIP provider uses encrypted signalling and media at rest.
+Ensure that your Voip security provider uses encrypted signalling and media at rest.

 Set up private V-LANs